-Carla Simón’s outstanding debut feature, chosen as Spain’s 2018 Foreign Language Oscar submission, explores the contradictory ways in which six-year-old Frida processes the deaths of her parents.
+Carla Simón’s outstanding debut feature, Summer 1993, chosen as Spain’s 2018 Foreign Language Oscar submission, explores the contradictory ways in which six-year-old Frida processes the deaths of her parents.

 Summer 1993 begins on the back of six-year-old Frida’s (Laia Artigas) head.
 Around her and out of focus, a group of children run around with sparklers; she remains still.
 “Why aren’t you crying?” one of them asks.
 Frida won’t answer, and director Carla Simón doesn’t cut to her expression.
 Seeing Frida’s face is unnecessary: when we eventually cut to it, her blankness gives no more of a clue to how she’s feeling than the back of her head did.
 Just as she is unable to make sense of her own emotions, we are left in the dark, too.